nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 template: post
 ---

 I don't know if I'll keep doing this every year, but I did one of these in 2020 and that post got some good signal, so I renamed it to Frontend Developer Resources 2020 which brings us to Frontend Developer Resources 2022.
 Oops, I missed 2021.
-Technically we're still in 2021, but humour me. 😎
+Technically we're still in 2021, but humour me.
+Sprinkles of shameless plugs will also be included. 😎

 This is not a complete list, more a list of stuff I found compelling in 2021 that will keep you set in 2022 and on and builds off of my previous list.
 You may see some repeats in here from my previous post, but that's only because they're still super relevant.